Izushi Castle

 How do I get to Izushi Castle?

 The nearest station is Toyooka Station (JR San'in Main Line).
-It is approximately a 0-minute walk from the station.
+From there it is about 0 minutes on foot.
 Bus from Toyooka Station to Izushi town takes about 30 minutes.
 The castle is a short walk from the Izushi bus terminal in the castle town.
-Parking: Free and paid parking available near the castle town.
-Easy access by car.
-Accessible with a JR Pass.

 How much does Izushi Castle cost to enter?